Koromix/rygel/web/koffi.dev/input.md

 - **char arrays** are filled with the UTF-8 encoded string, truncated if needed.
 The buffer is always NUL-terminated.
 - **char16 (or char16_t) arrays** are filled with the UTF-16 encoded string, truncated if needed.
 The buffer is always NUL-terminated.
+- **char32 (or char32_t) arrays** are filled with the UTF-32 encoded string, truncated if needed.
+The buffer is always NUL-terminated.

 The reverse case is also true, Koffi can convert a C fixed-size buffer to a JS string.
-This happens by default for char, char16 and char16_t arrays, but you can also explicitly ask for this with the `String` array hint (e.g. `koffi.array('char', 8, 'String')`).
+This happens by default for char, char16_t and char32_t arrays, but you can also explicitly ask for this with the `String` array hint (e.g. `koffi.array('char', 8, 'String')`).

 ### Dynamic arrays (pointers)